kubernetes/ingress-nginx/docs/deploy/index.md

 ### Detect installed version

-To detect which version of the ingress controller is running, exec into the pod and run `nginx-ingress-controller version` command.
+To detect which version of the ingress controller is running, exec into the pod and run `nginx-ingress-controller --version`.

 ```console
 POD_NAMESPACE=ingress-nginx